aosbornee/DevOps-Work/interview-prep/DevOps-Interview-Questions.md

 - Very simple to use, we can provision multiple virtual machines using a single playbook

+## What is containerisation

+- Put simply, a container consists of an entire runtime environment: an application, plus all its dependencies, libraries and other binaries, and configuration files needed to run it, bundled into one package.
+- By containerizing the application platform and its dependencies, differences in OS distributions and underlying infrastructure are abstracted away.

+- By abstracting the whole VM this means that anyone else on any computer can run our container, using their own kernel and OS

+- This is in contrast to using VMs as the package is the whole VM which includes the whole OS of the VM.

+- You package the software and all of it's dependencies into a container which runs off the hosts OS, thus making it very lightweight as it doesn't bring it's own OS in addition to this it makes the start up time very quick

 ## What is the difference between using docker or using a VM